King James Only movement: Byzantine text-type

 The advocates of the Textus Receptus and the King James Version often prefer the Byzantine text-type, often arguing that the numerical superiority of the Byzantine text-tradition should give it more weight despite the later age of many of the Byzantine manuscripts.
 However, this approach differs from that of Byzantine priorists like Zane Hodges, who supported the broader use of the Byzantine text-type more broadly than the Textus Receptus.
 Hodges even produced his own edition of the New Testament based on textual-critical methods within the Byzantine tradition.
 While advocates of the Textus Receptus also prefer the Byzantine text-type, they fundamentally reject modern textual critical method, especially its denial of plenary verbal preservation, arguing that variants like the Johannine Comma (1 John 5:7), though found in only a minority of Byzantine manuscripts, should be regarded as authoritative because of their long-established usage in the Christian church and their presence in a number of relatively early Latin manuscripts.
 Thus, Textus Receptus primacists often borrow the arguments of earlier writers such as Matthew Henry and Robert Lewis Dabney for the inclusion of such verses, such as claiming that the comma was lost by an occurrence of a homeoteleuton or by purpseful exclusion by antitrinitarian copyists.

+Textus Receptus

+Edward Hills believed that the King James translators did not merely translate the Greek Textus Receptus, but simultaniously made an independent edition of the Textus Receptus, which is authenticated through "common faith" to be the most accurate edition of the Textus Receptus tradition.
+This view is also today held by many advocates of the King James only movement.
+However, more radical individuals such as Peter Ruckman believe that the KJV itself is inspired, being above the Greek and Hebrew texts themselves.